 Construction loans are short-term loans meant for those building a new home.
 The loan can be used for various project-related expenses, including land, permits, materials and labor.
-Typically, you draw down funds from the loan as needed as the project moves along, then convert it to a permanent loan and repay it in a similar way to a traditional mortgage.
+Typically, you draw down funds from the loan as needed as the project moves along and meets certain milestones, then convert it to a permanent loan and repay it in a similar way to a traditional mortgage.
 To qualify, you’ll need to provide the construction loan lender with a project plan that includes your budget and timeline, in addition to making a significant down payment or having other assets in the bank.

-Simply put, these loans help borrowers purchase land, but they aren’t as common as construction loans.
+As their name implies, land loans help borrowers buy raw or undeveloped lots or parcels.
+But they aren’t as common as construction loans.
 Depending on how the loan is structured, you might need a hefty down payment (more than 20 percent) and to contend with a shorter repayment period.
 In some cases, you might need to put up home equity as collateral, or demonstrate that the property meets the appropriate zoning and land-use requirements.

 Borrowing money to buy land comes with risks, especially if you’re putting your home on the line with a home equity loan.
-Begin by comparing home equity loan rates and explore whether cash or a construction or land loan might be a better fit.
+Begin by comparing home equity loan rates and explore whether cash or a construction, land or personal loan might be a better fit.

 Additional reporting by Kacie Goff